I’m pregnant: how can I ensure that I won’t miss out on any benefits?

 Purchasing the necessary baby equipment can be a serious drain on your bank account.
 Fortunately, we’ve also got a number of money-saving tips when it comes to purchasing baby equipment.

 What should I arrange midway through my pregnancy?

 - Have you thought about Maternity Care?
 You’ll certainly be glad of the help that this provides.
 You can apply for Maternity Care now.

-- Haven’t yet requested your Maternity Allowance or Starting Amount from KidsLife?
+- Haven’t yet requested your Maternity Allowance (Brussels) or Startbedrag (Flanders) from KidsLife?
 Then please do so without delay!
-That way you can rest assured that you’ll receive your Starting Amount and Growth Package following the birth of your little one.
+That way you can rest assured that you’ll receive your Startbedrag and Groeipakket (Flanders) or Child Benefit (Brussels) following the birth of your little one.